saragluna/spring-reference-intellij/README.md

 # spring-reference-intellij
-This is a tool to generate the spring metadata for azure intellij plugin
+This is a tool to generate the spring metadata for Azure Intellij plugin.